Wealthsimple Review: When Michael Katchen and Brett Huneycutt founded Wealthsimple, they had the goal to make it easy to invest on auto-pilot.

 via Wealthsimple secure site

-In addition to slightly lower annual fees, Wealthsimple Black clients also receive access to customized financial planning advice and VIP airline lounge access.
+In addition to slightly lower annual fees, Wealthsimple Black clients also receive access to VIP airline lounge access.

 |Service||Description||Wealthsimple Basic||Wealthsimple Black|